 A payment processor is different from a payment service provider (PSP) in that PSPs also provide other services, such as fraud prevention, invoicing, etc.

 What is the difference between a merchant account and a Payment Service Provider (PSP)?

 A Payment Service Provider (PSP) is a company that provides businesses with the ability to accept credit and debit card payments.
 Therefore PSPs usually provide other services in addition to processing payments, such as invoicing, fraud prevention, etc.

 What Is a Merchant Account?
 It is a type of account that allows businesses to accept credit and debit card payments.
-A merchant account is not the same as a bank account – it is a separate account that is using only for processing credit and debit card payments.
+A merchant account is not the same as a bank account – it is a separate account that is used only for processing credit and debit card payments.

 There are a few different types of merchant accounts, including:

 - Retail merchant accounts: These are the most common type of account and are best suited for businesses that process in-person transactions, such as brick-and-mortar stores.

 - E-commerce merchant accounts: As the name suggests, these are merchant accounts designed specifically for businesses that operate online.
 E-commerce merchant accounts come with a few additional features, such as the ability to process recurring payments.